 Bespoke support for pupils

 At St John's, we work with a range of external agencies to apply worthwhile support to those pupils who require support.
-We offer a weath of provisions to pupils, ordinarily implemeneted through a graduated response.
+We offer a weath of provisions to pupils, ordinarily implemented through a graduated response.

-Emotional Literacy Supoprt Assistance (ELSA)
+Emotional Literacy Support Assistance (ELSA)

 St John's applies the principles of Emotional Literacy, and we have a team of staff who work as ELSAs.
 Our ELSAs are warm, kind and caring staff who aim to make pupils feel happy in school.
 This enables them to reach their potential socially, emotionally and academically.
 They understand the barriers to learning that some pupils might have and can help them with this.
 They can support them with their emotional development and help them cope with life’s challenges.
 ELSAs will also help to find solutions to problems they might have.